Behavioural Optometry – Questions Answered

 Sometimes the text actually looks fine but too much effort is required in the visual system in order to see it properly.
-This effort is usually “poached” from the task – in this case reading – and this is why a person might read well but struggle to absorb anything that they have read.
+This effort is often “poached” from the task itself – in this case reading – and this is why a person might read well but still struggle to absorb anything that they have read.

 Obviously it is important that you should be able to see small detail.
 However, in Behavioural Optometry it is equally important that you can see things EXACTLY where they are and in context.

-That you see that letter “a” in the word cat, that you comfortably and effortlessly perceive it to be exactly midway between the “c” and the “t”.
-That you recognise the “a” whatever font it is written in, that you can appreciate it in context with the surrounding letters and with immediate meaning and visual imagery (of a cat).
-That you can simultaneously process a few words ahead of it without moving your eyes, and all whilst sustaining a relaxed upright posture, filtering out a distracting television program and being simultaneously aware of someone walking into the room and calling you for your tea.
+It is important that you see that letter “a” in the word cat – but equally important that you comfortably and effortlessly perceive it to be exactly midway between the “c” and the “t”.
+It is also important that you recognise the “a” whatever font it is written in, that you can appreciate it in context with the surrounding letters and with immediate meaning and visual imagery (of a cat).
+That you can simultaneously begin to process a few words ahead of it without moving your eyes, and all whilst sustaining a relaxed and upright posture, filtering out a distracting television program and being simultaneously aware of someone walking into the room and calling you for your tea.

 In a sporting scenario the equivalent would be the ability to sustain a relaxed balanced posture whilst running to intercept a moving ball, simultaneously aware of the position and likely action of opposition players on the field, and developing your ongoing game plan so that you can deftly recover the ball and deliver it to the exact spot at the exact same time as an appropriate member of your team arrives there, in space, to catch it.